rdwrome/ODL/rdtext.md

   my time is still my own

   the week before the birth
   I speak in meeting for the first time
   I’m afraid of the revelation, I tell the friends

-I have to go to the hospital every day to monitor the tidal force of my blood
+  I have to go to the hospital every day
+  to monitor the tidal force of my blood
-I’ve become dangerous to the baby each of our bodies a condition of the other’s
+  I’ve become dangerous to the baby
+  each of our bodies a condition of the other’s

 - **rhubarb**

 she is born in march
 Gwendolyn

 her daddy catches her

 she has a different blood type than me, we’re incompatible they say

-everyone calls her alert and ‘observant’ she coos herself to sleep
+everyone calls her alert and ‘observant’
+she coos herself to sleep

 - **lamprey**

-Her favorite game is ‘near far’ run close to mirror giggle at ourself Run far from a mirror, giggle at your reflection
+her favorite game is ‘near far’ run close to mirror giggle at ourself
+run far from a mirror, giggle at your reflection

 DOES she recognize herself in the mirror?

 one day she figures out the difference between horn and synths

 8months
-My mother came
-Said she should know her name
+my mother says should know her name

 DOES she recognize her name?